2020PB/police-brutality/reports/California.md

 Footage shows protestors playing music and dancing.
 Without warning, shots can be heard and tear gas is seen.
 Protestors then flee.

-tags: tear-gas, shoot, projectiles, protestor
+tags: tear-gas, shoot, projectile, protestor

 id: ca-sandiego-4